-When you list your property, you will need to upload a copy of the original contract for sale received from your solicitor.
+The contract for sale must be prepared by the property owner's solicitor (as per existing onsite auctions).
 This will then be made available for bidder access upon the bidder’s confirmation of registration to bid.

-Sale Ezy, offers all vendors the opportunity to list their property until sold.
-Vendors can take advantage of our unique Auction platform that puts power back in their hands, and our 'Best Offer' platform that can be used until the property is sold.
+Sale Ezy, offers all sellers (property owners and their representing agents) the opportunity to list a property until sold.
+Agents and property owners can take advantage of each stage of our unique progressive format auction until the property is sold.

-After an auction, ‘Best offer’ continues displaying the property and allows potential buyers to submit offers for your consideration, with contracts sent to both parties upon acceptance of an offer.
-You can leave your property on ‘Best offer’ for as long as you choose, and you can also select to try 'Best Offer' prior to the auction start date (in fact, we'd recommend it!).
+After final call, if the property is not sold, best offer continues displaying the property and allows potential buyers to submit offers for consideration, with contracts sent to all parties upon acceptance of an offer.
+You can leave a property on best offer for as long as you choose, and you can also select to use best offer prior to the final call start date (in fact, we'd recommend it!).

-A successful sale comes down to a lot of factors – ensuring an accurate and competitive price (which is why we ask you get an independent valuation), a robust marketing process (you have two advertising packages to choose from) and a simple sales process (that’s where our platform comes in).
-We want to ensure all our vendors successfully sell their homes, and our bidders find the perfect property, so we are here to help as much or as little as you require.Ask a Question
+A successful sale comes down to a lot of factors – ensuring an accurate and competitive price, a robust marketing process, and a simple sales process (that’s where our platform comes in).
+We want to ensure all agents and owners successfully sell listed properties, and our bidders find the perfect property, so we are here to help as much or as little as you require.Ask a Question

 Do I need a pest and building inspections conducted on my property?

-The report not only gives your sale more credibility but limits the amount of people booking to go through your home - if you have 10 buyers, they may require 10 pest and building inspections.
+A building and pest report not only gives a listing more credibility, it also limits the amount of people booking to go through an owner's home - if you have 10 buyers, they may require 10 pest and building inspections.